elgamala/docker-aws-cli/README.md

 The image is mainly used as a builder images while creating CICD pipelines.

+## Versioning

+version will match to the kubectl. other tools will be updated on kubectl update time.

 ## Tools listing

 |Tool                   |Version        |Description                                                                               |